gregvissing/frontrowgreg-blog/src/posts/5-things-every-good-website-documentation-manual-needs.md

   - documentation
   - skills
 ---
 An unfortunate reality of website projects is that it will need to be maintained, in the future, without the developer's supervision.
-To avoid future website maintenance complaints or concerns I decided that the documentation would need to include the following five important assets:
+Creating these manuals is a useful skill that I developed early in my development career for various SharePoint/InfoPath projects.
+By the time I started my first custom WordPress (WP) development position, my documentation skills became a beneficial asset to my project workflow.
+To avoid future client website maintenance complaints or concerns I decided that the documentation would need to include the following five important assets:

-1. Pretend documentation is intended for the user who has never touched this CMS.
+### Pretend documentation is intended for the user who has never touched this CMS.

+Before my first WP manual, I did my research before coming up with the contents regarding would be the most important details/content to include.
+To make sure that any admin with login credentials would be able to manage it, I decided that the audience I was writing to had never updated a WP website before.
+This strategy ensured that anyone, no matter their seniority at the company, would be able to seamlessly update the website.

-2. Include clear instructions for updating all parts of website.
+### Include clear instructions for updating all parts of website.

-3. If words can't describe steps clear, use plenty of screenshots to strengthen understanding.
+### If words can't describe steps clear, use plenty of screenshots to strengthen understanding.

-4. Add tips & hints to administrator when content needs to be added a certain way.
+#### Add tips & hints to administrator when content needs to be added a certain way.

-5. Give administrator confidence and ownership of any part of website that could be updated.
+### Give administrator confidence and ownership of any part of website that could be updated.